 instructs the Council

+1 at each session, to schedule its three following sessions in May/June/July of the following three years;

-to take appropriate measures to facilitate the implementation of this resolution and report to future plenipotentiary conferences on possible improvements in the implementation of this resolution.
+2 to take appropriate measures to facilitate the implementation of this resolution and report to future plenipotentiary conferences on possible improvements in the implementation of this resolution.

 Reasons: Res.
 153 (Rev. Guadalajara, 2010) establishes that Council sessions should be held in the last quarter of the year, with the exception of years in which plenipotentiary conferences are held.
 The last three Council sessions, however, were held in the second quarter of 2012, 2013 and 2014.